ManishMurthy/Flappy_Bird_RL/README.md

-# Flappy Bird Deep Reinforcement Learning
+Play Flappy Bird Using Deep Reinforcement Learning Overview

-This project implements a Deep Reinforcement Learning (DRL) agent to autonomously play Flappy Bird using Deep Q-Networks (DQN).
+This project implements a Deep Q-Network (DQN) agent that learns to play Flappy Bird through reinforcement learning.
+The agent learns by interacting with the environment, receiving rewards for staying alive and passing through pipes, and penalties for crashing.
+Features

+Pygame-based Flappy Bird environment
+Deep Q-Network (DQN) implementation
+Experience replay for stable learning
+Epsilon-greedy exploration strategy
+Visualization of training progress
+Saved model checkpoints